 Pella offers wood windows in many types, colors, styles, and sizes.
 No matter what kind of wood window you have in mind, we can work to make it happen.
 Pella wood windows have EnduraGuard®, which helps give windows advanced protection against the effects of moisture, decay, stains from mold and mildew, and termite damage.
 We also offer low-maintenance, aluminum exterior cladding, which resists fading and helps protect the exterior of wood windows for years.

 Choose the wood window that’s right for you.
-Check out our Architect Series and Pella 450 Series to see all of our wood window styles and options.
+Check out our Architect Series to see all of our wood window styles and options.

 For authentic windows, wood is the right option.
 With natural insulation, energy-efficiency, and durability, wood windows are a worthwhile investment that can elevate your home in more ways than one.